halldorh/dcos-docs-site/pages/1.10/metrics/prometheus/index.md

     3. Start the systemd service with `sudo systemctl start dcos-metrics-prometheus-master`.
     4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-prometheus-plugin`.

-1. On every master node:
+1. On every agent node:
     1. Copy the agent [systemd service file](https://raw.githubusercontent.com/dcos/dcos-metrics/master/plugins/prometheus/systemd/dcos-metrics-prometheus-agent.service) to `/etc/systemd/system`.
     2. Reload the systemd state by running `sudo systemctl daemon-reload`.
     3. Start the systemd service with `sudo systemctl start dcos-metrics-prometheus-agent`.